hansenlab/em_paper/README.md

 This script estimates the co-expression network for each tissue by thresholding the corresponding correlation matrix.
 7. EM_paper_coexpression_subsampling.R.
 This script examines the robustness of the co-expression analysis to sample outliers.
+8. EM_paper_coexpression_spatial_clustering.
+This script examines the potential chromosomal clustering of highly co-expressed and co-expressed EM genes.

 * Scripts for the tissue specificity and expression level analyses: